Marijuana Law in Minnesota

 Sale of any amount is a crime in Minnesota.

 Minnesota now has an extremely limited medical marijuana statute.
 As of 2016, if you are not an enrolled, qualified patient accepted into and in compliance with Minnesota’s limited medical marijuana program, then you do not have a statutory medical marijuana defense to a criminal charge.
 As a result, we then must rely on the old common law defense of medical necessity – a lesser of two evils defense – as best we can.
 There are some Minnesota appellate court cases that so far have denied defendants a necessity defense even where clear evidence existed of medical use.
 This is why the legislature should consider a new law to enact a medical necessity defense by statute, to overturn those court cases.
+Still, the U.S. Supreme Court has repeated that the defendant has the Constitutional Right to Present a Defense.

 That, and jury nullification (the absolute legal power of a jury to deliver a verdict of “not guilty” regardless of the facts and the law.)